Unboxed-Software/solana-course/content/mwa-deep-dive.md

 );
 ```

-Let's now test this out.

-Build and deploy it:
+Go ahead and test this out to make sure it works.

 ```bash
 npm run android
 ```

-Open your Devnet Solana dApp, ideally the `counter` app from the previous lesson.
-Then make a request.
+Open your Devnet Solana dApp, ideally the `counter` app from the previous lesson, then make a request.

-You should get a bottom drawer that says `Im a wallet`.
+You should see a sheet present from the bottom of the screen that says "I'm a wallet."

-### 5. Setup MWA App
+### 6. Create the MWA scaffolding

-Let's flesh out our `MWAApp.tsx`.
-We want to handle two different types of requests `authorize` and `signAndSendTransaction`, but first we'll need to build some more scaffolding.
+Let's flesh out `MWAApp.tsx` to scaffold out some of the architecture that will later allow users to connect, sign, and send transactions.
+For now, we'll only do this for two of the MWA functions: `authorize` and `signAndSendTransaction`.

-Let's do this by adding a couple things in our `MWAApp.tsx`:
+To start, we'll add a few things in `MWAApp.tsx`:

-1. Save the `currentRequest` and `currentSession` in a `useState`.
+1. Do some lifecycle management by saving the `currentRequest` and `currentSession` in a `useState`.
 This will allow us to track the life cycle of a connection.
-2. Add a `hardwareBackPress` listener to gracefully handle closing out the MWA app.
+2. Add a `hardwareBackPress` listener in a `useEffect` to gracefully handle closing out the popup.
+This should call `resolve` with `MWARequestFailReason.UserDeclined`.
-3. Listen for a `SessionTerminatedEvent` to close out the MWA app.
+3. Listen for a `SessionTerminatedEvent` in a `useEffect` to close out the popup.
+This should call `exitApp` on the `BackHandler`.
+We'll be doing this in a helper function to keep functionality contained.
+4. Listen for a `ReauthorizeDappRequest` request type in a `useEffect` and automatically resolve it.
-4. Render appropriate content for the different types of requests with `renderRequest()`
+5. Render appropriate content for the different types of requests with `renderRequest()`.
+This should be a `switch` statement that will route to different UI based on the request type.

 Change your `MWAApp.tsx` to reflect the following:

 ```tsx
 import {useCallback, useEffect, useMemo, useState} from 'react';
 import {